 At the moment, the biggest story in all of professional sports has been the unprecedented play of NFL quarterback Tim Tebow.
 For those unaware, Tebow is currently the starting quarterback for the Denver Broncos and has led his team to an improbable string of victories over the last several months.
 After taking over an ineffective team that began the season with a 1-4 record, Tebow, with the help of his teammates, have managed to put together a 7-1 record and now have the Broncos in contention for a playoff berth.

-The winning streak itself is not necessarily what’s captivating the nation’s attention, but rather how the winning is taking place and the circumstances surrounding it.
+The winning streak itself is not necessarily what’s captivating the nation’s attention, but rather how the winning is taking place and the circumstances

 In what has turned into a scene from "Groundhog Day," Tebow has managed to orchestrate victories in near-miraculous fashion week after week, leaving many analysts, pundits and football fans perplexed as to how it’s happening.
 With six second-half comebacks in the last two months (3 of which occurring in overtime), Tebow has made a habit of making the impossible possible.
 This all comes from a player who was repeatedly told that he was not good enough to play in the NFL and would never be an effective quarterback in the league.

 At this point, many might be wondering what connection Tim Tebow has with autism.
 The answer is, none that I am aware of.
 However, as a parent of a child with autism and a huge football fan, the events surrounding Tim Tebow have been nothing short of mesmerizing.
 And at a time when hope is scarce and obstacles are abundant for many families facing the disorder, it’s hard not to draw inspiration from the Tebow story.
 Much like the "underdog" status assigned to him throughout his life, those on the autism spectrum are accustomed to similar labels, often being told what they cannot do and what they will not be able to accomplish.